balanyonok/modestio/README.md

 modestio:2023-03-10
 ```

+### Using docker-compose file

-* It's more handy to use a docker-compose file.
+It's more handy to use a docker-compose file.
 The only thing you need is to run the command:

 ```
 docker compose up